celestiaorg/talis/docs/architecture.md

 ## API Design

-The API is designed with SDK users in mind, following these principles:
+The API is designed from an RPC model in mind, following these principles:

 1. **Request-Body Focused**
    - Prioritizes POST requests with structured request bodies